We are here for you and your family. Call us for details on our payment plans.

 3. Use the garbage disposal sparingly.
 Try composting vegetable waste instead of rinsing it down the drain.
 This is a terrific way to recycle while saving water by the gallons.

 4. Use the dishwasher!
-It may seem unlikely, but washing dishes by hand several times a day can be more expensive than operating an energy-efficient dishwasher.
+It may seem unlikely but washing dishes by hand several times a day can be more expensive than operating an energy-efficient dishwasher.

 Contact 3 Mountains Plumbing of Portland if you have additional questions or concerns about water conservation, or if you need help with a leaky faucet.